 Debsena Chakraborty & Sulagna Kapoor launched a premium handbags collection, unique to the Indian audience combining silk and leather.
 Each handbag has the personality of its own and helps the owner make a style statement.
-The team made genuine efforts to perfect fashion sensibilities by rioting colours and shades
+The team made genuine efforts to perfect fashion sensibilities by rioting colors and shades

 Debsena and Sulagna are sisters.
 And that makes their coordination smooth and simple.
-Another 3 team members look into design, logistics, production and marketing.
+Another 3 team members look into design, logistics, production, and marketing.
 While interviewing the team members, they briefed the team very short and crisp.
 They are based out of Faridabad, the office being exactly opposite to building Sulagna lives.
 Sulagna is a mother to a 4 years old daughter.

 When Sulagna returned to her job after a sabbatical during pregnancy, she was shocked to see how the package and role were compromised.
 So while deciding to launch their business, the sister-duo decided to make a decision to hire only women.
 The core team has 5 women of mixed age groups.

 They researched for quite long as they needed something above what is already in the market.
-They decided to combine Mulberry silk and leather in vivid colours and create mid-range products which can be accessible to the Indian middle class.
+They decided to combine Mulberry silk and leather in vivid colors and create mid-range products which can be accessible to the Indian middle class.

 The customers reviewed that the products were far more appealing upon unboxing the packages than what it appears to be on the website and photograph.
 Word of mouth helped GoPursu to get publicity.
 Organic traffic building is time consuming but far more rewarding than outbound paid marketing.